varunjoshi27/Java_Programs/README.md

 # Eligilble
-1. You can get to know that you are above 18 or not.
+ You can get to know that you are above 18 or not.
+ Which have the following Functionalities :-

     - If above 18 you are Adult.
     - otherwise You are a Kid.